nypeach/garden_journal/chatgpt/master_garden_02_ai_guide.md

       "observations": "What the plant looks like RIGHT NOW", "actions": "What to do RIGHT NOW (present tense)", "next_steps": "Monitoring and future care",
-      "q_and_a_summary": "Questions asked and answers given",
+      "q_and_a_summary": "Summary narrative of questions asked and answers given", "follow_up": [
-      "follow_up": [
         "[H:MM AM/PM] Narrative summary of action/observation"
       ],